Bakerwes/challenge-1/README.md

 As I was looking over the stucture of the elements within HTML, I noticed a large amount of "div" parental elements.
 I improved the overall structure of the HTML file by replacing some of these elements with a header, a few sections, and a footer.

-I added alt tags to the images within the HTML to provide a description of the pictures if imagines do not appear on deployment.
+I added alt tags to the images within the HTML to provide a description of the pictures if images do not appear on deployment.

 I added a reset CSS file for more user accessibility with different browsers.